shapeblue/hackerbook/cloudstack/hack/service.md

 how an entity/object/resource is declared and defined.

-For the manager, implement a `CoffeeManager` interface that defines a contract of methods etc. that the implementation class should implement.
-For example:
+For the manager, implement a `CoffeeManager` interface that defines a contract of methods and fields that the implementation class should implement.
+For
+example:

 ```java
 package org.apache.cloudstack.api;